-Studies have shown that consuming watermelon juice reduces muscle-soreness and elevated heart rate experienced the next-day.
+Studies have shown that consuming watermelon juice reduces muscle soreness and elevated heart rate experienced the next day.
 Citrulline present in the fruit also helps improve athletic performance.
-Watermelon helps your muscles receive adequate oxygen, thereby aiding quick recovery.
+In addition, watermelon helps your muscles receive adequate oxygen, thereby aiding quick recovery.

-Due to its high concentration of antioxidants, watermelon is believed to have anti-cancer properties.
-Lycopene, along with its numerous other benefits is responsible for this as well.
+Due to its high concentration of antioxidants, watermelon may have anti-cancer properties.
+Lycopene, along with its numerous other benefits, is responsible for this as well.

-It is responsible for the colour of the fruit and is a strong antioxidant that fights free radicals and deters certain types of cancer.
+It is responsible for the colour of the fruit.
+In addition, it is a potent antioxidant that fights free radicals and deters certain types of cancer.